Our farm to school work began in 2008 and was an extension of our farmer-buyer networking events.

 Most recently, we've focused on expanding our existing networks and partnerships to reach our state's youngest children.

-Farm to Child Care is a nationwide movement to connect childcare providers and young children with local farmers for the purpose of providing healthy meals and snacks, as well as incorporating local food themes into childcare curriculum and activities.
+Farm to Early Care & Education (ECE) is a nationwide movement to connect childcare providers and young children with local farmers for the purpose of providing healthy meals and snacks, as well as incorporating local food themes into childcare curriculum and activities.
 The goal is to develop lifelong healthy eating behaviors and community vitality by strengthening regional food systems.
 Easy, fun and affordable changes can be the first steps toward healthier children, communities, and landscapes.

 Trainers, providers, and other early childhood educators: Download this PDF to learn more about Renewing the Countryside's Farm to Child Care workshops.